germancin/gaia-react-demo/README.md

     ```
     * The amount of elements shown in the UI are set up with the variable `CHUNK_SIZE` found it on the `.env` file.

+    * **Production server**: [Pm2](https://www.npmjs.com/package/pm2) is use to keep the application alive.
+PM2 is a Production Runtime and Process Manager for Node.js applications with a built-in Load Balancer.
+        * `pm2 list`

 * React (App):
     * `/app/src/index.js` is the entry point and manage: